ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## merge_tree_clear_old_temporary_directories_interval_seconds {#setting-merge-tree-clear-old-temporary-directories-interval-seconds}

-The interval in seconds for ClickHouse to execute the cleanup old temporary directories.
+Sets the interval in seconds for ClickHouse to execute the cleanup of old temporary directories.

 Possible value:

 -   Any positive integer.

-Default value: 60.
+Default value: `60` seconds.

 ## merge_tree_clear_old_parts_interval_seconds {#setting-merge-tree-clear-old-parts-interval-seconds}

-The interval in seconds for ClickHouse to execute the cleanup old parts, WALs, and mutations.
+Sets the interval in seconds for ClickHouse to execute the cleanup of old parts, WALs, and mutations.

 Possible value:

 -   Any positive integer.

-Default value: 1.
+Default value: `1` second.

 ## min_bytes_to_use_direct_io {#settings-min-bytes-to-use-direct-io}